How fertility benefits can help reduce presenteeism

 Financial stress and family forming

 Financial stress and presenteeism are connected.
-In a recent Carrot survey, we asked if people felt their company’s benefits were enough to cover their family-forming needs — and 50% responded no, expressing concern about costs.
+In a Carrot survey, for employees looking to start or grow their families, only 32% said they can afford fertility treatments if needed.
 Another survey found that 49% of financially-stressed employees spent three or more hours each week dealing with financial issues while at work.

-Lack of access to financial support doesn’t mean people won’t pursue parenthood — but they may get into debt to do so.
-32% of respondents planned to go into debt to fund their journey, with some even saying they would sell their house, dip into their retirement savings, or start a GoFundMe page.
-Others said they simply wouldn’t be able to pursue their family-forming goals because of costs.
+But a lack of access to financial support doesn’t mean people won’t pursue parenthood — they may just get into debt to do so.
+29% of respondents planned to go into debt to fund their journey, with some saying they would dip into their savings, take a second job, or sell minor possessions.

 Providing fertility benefits that include care coordination can make this process easier and reduce the amount of time employees need to spend searching for clinics and setting appointments.
 Care coordination can also help members find clinics and services that meet their specific preferences, such as options that are LGBTQ+ friendly.

-Fertility and family forming can be emotionally taxing, especially if someone hits a bump in the road.
-In our survey, 89% of respondents said fertility and family forming impacted their mental health.
+Fertility and family building can be emotionally taxing, especially if someone hits a bump in the road.
+89% of respondents reported in a survey that fertility and family forming impacted their mental health.

 Creating a work environment that welcomes open conversation can help, too.
-Research suggests that when employees feel more comfortable discussing fertility issues in the workplace, they’re more likely to feel supported.
-In our survey, 56% of respondents said that people at their workplace did not talk openly about their fertility, and 30% feared that talking about fertility issues with their boss would put their job at risk.
+Research suggests that when employees feel more comfortable discussing fertility issues in the workplace, they're more likely to feel supported.
+In our survey, 79% of people said they feel uncomfortable discussing fertility openly at work, and 33% are uncomfortable having these discussions with a supervisor or manager.
 Providing manager training can help make conversations easier and reduce stress.

-If you’re interested in learning more about Carrot and how we can support your employees’ fertility and family-forming needs, let us know.
+If you’re interested in learning more about Carrot and how we can support your employees’ fertility and family-forming needs, we can help.

 The standard for inclusive, global fertility healthcare and family-forming support